satomic/gitlab-copilot-coding-agent/README.md

    - Implement the changes
    - Commit and push to the MR branch
    - Post a summary of changes

+### For Developers: Using MR Reviewer for Code Review

+1. **On the MR page**, assign Copilot user as a Reviewer
+   - Find the "Reviewers" option on the right side of the MR page
+   - Select the Copilot user (e.g., copilot-agent)

+2. **Copilot will**:
+   - Automatically trigger the code review workflow
+   - Analyze all code changes between source and target branches
+   - Perform comprehensive code review including:
+     - Code quality and maintainability
+     - Best practices and design patterns
+     - Security vulnerability checks
+     - Performance analysis
+     - Test coverage assessment
+     - Documentation completeness
+   - Post detailed review report in MR, categorized by severity
+   - Provide specific improvement suggestions and recommended fixes

+3. **Review Report Contents**:
+   - Overall assessment summary
+   - Issues categorized by severity (Critical, Major, Minor, Suggestions)
+   - Each issue includes file location, detailed description, and fix recommendations
+   - Final review recommendation: APPROVE, REQUEST_CHANGES, or NEEDS_DISCUSSION

 ### Best Practices